gridap/MiniQhull.jl/README.md

 ## Installation

-**MiniQhull** is installed when you add and use it into another project.

-Please, ensure that your system fulfill the requirements (see below).
+`MiniQhull` is a registered Julia package.
+If your system fulfills all the requirements (see below), `MiniQhull` can be installed using the command:

-To include into your project form Julia REPL, use the following commands:

 ```
 pkg> add MiniQhull
-julia> using MiniQhull
 ```

 If, for any reason, you need to manually build the project, write down the following commands in the Julia REPL:
 ```
 pkg> add MiniQhull
 pkg> build MiniQhull
-julia> using MiniQhull
 ```

 ### Requirements

 The `MiniQhull` package requires the [Qhull](http://www.qhull.org/) reentrant library installed in your system.
-It can be installed in any path on your local machine as long as you export the environment variable `QHULL_ROOT_DIR` containing the installation directory.
+It can be installed in any path on your local machine as long as you export the environment variable `QHULL_ROOT_DIR` pointing to the installation directory.
 If this environment variable is not set, `MiniQhull` will try to find the library in the usual linux user library directory (`/usr/lib`).

 `MiniQhull` also requires any C compiler installed on the system.